jona8888/jasonTatumWebsite/README.md

 ## Description

-A simple webpage insprired by Jason Tatums 60 pt game built with bootsrap and html5 and grid. learned how to use the bootrap grid, how to space website correctly, and using tables in bootrap to make the site look nice.
+A simple webpage insprired by Jason Tatums 60 pt game built with bootstrap and html5 and grid. learned how to use the bootrap grid, how to space website correctly, and using tables in bootstrap to make the site look nice.

 <img src="Tatum-site.png">